Skip to main content

 • The camera screen displays the result image

-Extend the Behavior to All Evidence Items
+Extend the Behaviour to All Evidence Items

 1. Select Train in the scene.
 Duplicate the Train and rename it as Bottles.

-1. Set to 3D model of Bottles to a cube and set its color overlay to FFFFFF 0% (transparent).
+1. Set the 3D model of Bottles to a cube and set its color overlay to FFFFFF 0% (transparent).
 Then, adjust the position, rotation and scale of Bottles so that it covers the three bottles in the scene.
 This will be the "hitbox" of our bottles in the scene.

-• For the "Tag 3: Show" Call Action node, set target to Show action under Tag 2.
+• For the "Tag 3: Show" Call Action node, set the target to Show action under Tag 2.

 1. Now do the same (from 1 to 3) for the body outline.